Truth-In-Savings

 • eStatements

-Account Requirements: a Monthly direct deposits with a total aggregate balance of$50000 b eStatements QPlus checking accounts will be assessed a maintenance fee each month that the account does not meet the Account Requirements The monthly maintenance fee for QPlus is outlined in the Credit Union Fee Schedule Dividends: Dividends are paid on all funds on deposit and are posted monthly This is a variable rate account The minimum balance required to maintain active status is $001 5-Day Early Access to Direct Deposits: This feature is only available for Quorum members with a QPlus Checking Account In order to establish access to this feature, two direct deposits with an aggregate total of at least $50000 coming from the same funding source and enrollment in eStatements must be established within 90 days of account opening It may take two cycles for the early access to direct deposits to take effect Early Access funds will be credited to your account up to 5 days prior the date scheduled by the payor and is subject to change at any time Quorum does not guarantee that any direct deposits will be made available before the date scheduled by the payor, and early availability of funds may vary between direct deposits from the same payor Quorum shall have no liability for payments returned as a result of insufficient funds, overdrafts or any other payment failure due to reliance on Early Access funds Early availability of your direct deposit is not guaranteed and may vary from deposit to deposit There is a maximum of two direct deposits that will be eligible for Early Access and a maximum of $10,000 per direct deposit will be advanced In the event an account has more than two different direct deposits, Quorum reserves the right to determine which two are eligible for Early Access Funds availability depends on meeting the requirements mentioned above and is subject to any additional limitations set on early availability of funds, including, but not limited to standard fraud prevention screening The criteria we use for making funds available early are determined in our sole discretion, based on confidential criteria necessary for maintaining the security of your account and our payment services and is subject to change without notice Not all direct deposits are eligible for 5 Day Early Access Eligible deposits are electronic deposits made through the Automated Clearing House (ACH) to your personal account including but not limited to items such as your payroll, pension, and government benefit payments Other deposits or credits to your account, such as deposits of funds from person-to-person payment services (eg, Zelle®, Venmo, or PayPal transfers), check or mobile deposits, and other online transfers or electronic credits are not eligible for early access Interest on your incoming direct deposit will begin accruing on the business day we receive credit for the deposit from your payor’s bank Early Access advance amount will be debited from your account once the direct deposit has posted Beginning two (2) business days after the deposit date scheduled by the payor, you are responsible for any negative balance that results from the usage of Early Access funds and the subsequent debit in accordance with our Truth in Savings Agreement Quorum reserves the right to revoke Early Access to funds for any reason and at any time You will not be charged with any overdraft of non-sufficient funds fees on this account QPlus Checking comes with two levels of overdraft protection at no cost to you: automatic overdraft transfers and Standard Courtesy Pay The automatic overdraft transfers feature authorizes Quorum to transfer funds from any of your eligible existing Quorum savings/checking accounts to your QPlus Checking account to cover transactions that cause your account to go negative Unlimited ATM Fee Reimbursements: ATM fees incurred will be reimbursed and will be automatically deposited into your account on the 2nd business day of the following month
+QPlus checking accounts will be assessed a maintenance fee each month that the account does not meet the Account Requirements.
+The monthly maintenance fee for QPlus is outlined in the Credit Union Fee Schedule.
+Dividends: Dividends are paid on all funds on deposit and are posted monthly This is a variable rate account.
+The minimum balance required to maintain active status is $0.01.
+5-Day Early Access to Direct Deposits: This feature is only available for Quorum members with a QPlus Checking Account.
+In order to establish access to this feature, two direct deposits with an aggregate total of at least $500 coming from the same funding source and enrollment in eStatements must be established within 90 days of account opening.
+It may take two cycles for the early access to direct deposits to take effect.
+Early Access funds will be credited to your account up to 5 days prior the date scheduled by the payor and is subject to change at any time.
+Quorum does not guarantee that any direct deposits will be made available before the date scheduled by the payor, and early availability of funds may vary between direct deposits from the same payor Quorum shall have no liability for payments returned as a result of insufficient funds, overdrafts or any other payment failure due to reliance on Early Access funds.
+Early availability of your direct deposit is not guaranteed and may vary from deposit to deposit.
+There is a maximum of two direct deposits that will be eligible for Early Access and a maximum of $10,000 per direct deposit will be advanced.
+In the event an account has more than two different direct deposits, Quorum reserves the right to determine which two are eligible for Early Access Funds availability depends on meeting the requirements mentioned above and is subject to any additional limitations set on early availability of funds, including, but not limited to standard fraud prevention screening.
+The criteria we use for making funds available early are determined in our sole discretion, based on confidential criteria necessary for maintaining the security of your account and our payment services and is subject to change without notice.
+Not all direct deposits are eligible for 5 Day Early Access Eligible deposits are electronic deposits made through the Automated Clearing House (ACH) to your personal account including but not limited to items such as your payroll, pension, and government benefit payments.
+Other deposits or credits to your account, such as deposits of funds from person-to-person payment services (eg, Zelle®, Venmo, or PayPal transfers), check or mobile deposits, and other online transfers or electronic credits are not eligible for early access Interest on your incoming direct deposit will begin accruing on the business day we receive credit for the deposit from your payor’s bank.
+Early Access advance amount will be debited from your account once the direct deposit has posted.
+Beginning two (2) business days after the deposit date scheduled by the payor, you are responsible for any negative balance that results from the usage of Early Access funds and the subsequent debit in accordance with our Truth in Savings Agreement.
+Quorum reserves the right to revoke Early Access to funds for any reason and at any time.
+You will not be charged with any overdraft of non-sufficient funds fees on this account.
+QPlus Checking comes with two levels of overdraft protection at no cost to you: automatic overdraft transfers and Standard Courtesy Pay.
+The automatic overdraft transfers feature authorizes Quorum to transfer funds from any of your eligible existing Quorum savings/checking accounts to your QPlus Checking account to cover transactions that cause your account to go negative.
+Unlimited ATM Fee Reimbursements: ATM fees incurred will be reimbursed and will be automatically deposited into your account on the 2nd business day of the following month. e.
+QBoost Checking Account: Dividends: Dividends are paid on all funds on deposit and are posted monthly based on qualifications.
+This is a tiered, variable rate account; see the Credit Union Rate Sheet for details.
+Qualifications: The minimum balance required to maintain active status is $0.01.
+The rate earned on your account is determined when the account meets the following requirements:

 • In order to open a Business Account, a Business Account Application, Business Account Agreement Form, and W-9 form must be completed